Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Introduction

-Since Huygen's classical work on coupled pendulums \cite{Huy17}, many oscillators were coupled and researchers have analysed and studied their behavior.
+Since Huygen's classical work on coupled pendulums \cite{Huy17}, many oscillators were coupled, and researchers have \blu{analyzed} and studied their behavior.
 They found that oscillators synchronize and desynchronize under certain conditions.
 Later Kuramoto discovered that a third kind of dynamical state is also possible in the networks of coupled oscillators known as chimera states.
-Various elements of the network have similar phase and frequency giving rise to the phenomenon of synchronization.
-Sometimes, a network with synchrony can pass through an intermediate state called a chimera, where there is a coexistence of synchronous and asynchronous states \cite{kuramoto2002coexistence, panaggio2015chimera}.
-A Lot of researchers have focused on studying chimera states in different dynamical systems till date \cite{scholl2016synchronization, majhi2019chimera, omel2018mathematics}.
-Chimera states are also found in real world scenarios such as dolphin's sleeping pattern \cite{glazeneural} with one eye open and closed (a part of brain is active while the other is at rest), flashing of fireflies \cite{haugland2015self}, social systems and many more \cite{buscarino2015chimera, martens2010solvable, zakharova2016amplitude, omelchenko2015robustness, hizanidis2014chimera}.
-Scientists have even uncovered epilepsy, schizophernia as topological diseases \cite{uhlhaas2006neural} that is it depends on the topology of the neurons connected.
-This motivates to study chimera states in a network of Chialvo neurons.
+Various \blu{network elements} have similar \blu{phases and frequencies} giving rise to the phenomenon of synchronization.
+Sometimes, a network with synchrony can pass through an intermediate state called a chimera, where there is a coexistence of synchronous and asynchronous states \cite{kuramoto2002coexistence, panaggio2015chimera}. \blu{Many} researchers have focused on studying chimera states in different dynamical systems \blu{to} date \cite{scholl2016synchronization, majhi2019chimera, omel2018mathematics}.
+Chimera states are also found in \blu{real-world} scenarios such as dolphin's sleeping pattern \cite{glazeneural} with one eye open and closed (a part of \blu{the} brain is active while the other is at rest), flashing of fireflies \cite{haugland2015self}, social systems and many more \cite{buscarino2015chimera, martens2010solvable, zakharova2016amplitude, omelchenko2015robustness, hizanidis2014chimera}.
+Scientists have even uncovered epilepsy \blu{and} \blu{schizophrenia} as topological diseases \cite{uhlhaas2006neural} that is it depends on the topology of the neurons connected.
+This motivates us to study chimera states in a network of Chialvo neurons.